How we see AI

 Will they lead it, or lean on it?

-We ran camps in Venice and Santa Monica.
-Kids, real AI tools, no curriculum.
+We ran two pilots, last summer and last winter.
+Kids, real AI tools, learning by playing.
 Here's what they worked out on their own.

 They came in thinking the AI had the answers.
 "I thought it would just KNOW.
 It doesn't just know."
 So they started pushing back.
 Questioning it.
 Telling it no. "I kept saying no no no. Then it got good."